Cvetomird91/HTML_and_CSS/README.md

 HTML_and_CSS
 ============

-HTML and CSS notes I took during a course on web design I took up this summer.
+Notes on HTML and CSS I took down during a course on web design I took up this summer.

 ----